-- Reset Power is applied to the device, and aresetn is held LOW. - Ready Normal operation of the device.
-The APB interface can access the SMC register bank and the AXI interface can access external memory devices. - Low-power The device does not accept new AXI transfers, the APB interface can only access certain registers.
+Reset Power is applied to the device, and aresetn is held LOW.

+Ready Normal operation of the device.
+The APB interface can access the SMC register bank and the AXI interface can access external memory devices.

+register bank and the AAT interface can access external memory devices only access certain registers.
 You can stop the SMC clocks to reduce power consumption.